 A person may not leave any property after 11:00 p.m. on public lands owned, leased, or controlled by GFP or in the water adjoining such an area, or within the right-of-way of the George S. Mickelson Trail unless that person is legally camped, lodged, or fishing or the property is located in a leased space designated for the specified use of that property.
-A person may not leave any fish houses for more than five days on lands owned, leased, or controlled by GFP without written permission from an authorized representative of the department.
-The provisions of this section do not apply to legally placed tree stands, elevated platforms, portable blinds, trail cameras, or trapping equipment.
+Unless otherwise posted as such, these restrictions do not apply to legally placed tree stands, elevated platforms, portable blinds, trail cameras, or trapping equipment on GFP lands (see additional requirements below).